 EAC= AC + (BAC-EV)

 In the above scenario, the situation is that the contractor found marks and dents in the plywood to be used and need to change the entire plywood.
 It causes time variance.
-Here you could use atypical formula i.e.
+Here you could use atypical earned value formula i.e.

-Assuming that current variances are thought to be typical of future and project schedule constraints will influence the completion of remaining effort.
+Assuming that current variances are thought to be typical of future and project schedule constraints will influence the completion of the remaining effort.

 EAC= AC+ (BAC-EV)/ (CPI*SPI)